the-non-binary-tree/2d-web-tic-tac-toe/README.md

   - Descendent algorithms cannot accumulate enough wins to replace ancestor algorithms

 - With the goal of making the game playable on board dynamic in both size and dimension,
-and keeping the project managable at the moment, I designed an algorithm based on strategy
+and keeping the project managable at the time, I designed an algorithm based on strategy
 of a nominal human player.

+### Goal 3.
+Workflow